Spivicc/odin-recipes/README.md

 # odin-recipes
-A recipe website from the odin project
+A recipe website from the odin project demonstrating my current html progress